 GASB Statement No. 99, Omnibus 2022, enhances comparability in accounting and financial reporting and to improve consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB statements and (2) accounting and financial reporting for financial guarantees.
-The requirements of this statement are effective as follows: (a) The requirements in paragraph 26-32 related to extension of the use of LIBOR, accounting for SNAP distributions, disclosures of nonmonetary transactions, pledges of future revenues by the pledging governments, clarification of certain provisions in Statement 34, as amended, and terminology updates related to Statement 53 and Statement 63 are effective upon issuance. (b) The requirements in paragraphs 11-25 related to leases, PPPs, and SBITAs are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter. (c) The requirements in paragraphs 4-10 related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement 53 are effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
-ACFA adopted paragraphs 26-32 in fiscal year 2022.
-The adoption of the paragraphs 26-32 requirements has no impact on ACFA's financial statements.
-Management is currently evaluating the effect of the remaining paragraphs of this statement on ACFA's financial statements.
+The requirements of this statement are effective as follows: (a) The requirements in paragraph 26-32 related to extension of the use of LIBOR, accounting for SNAP distributions, disclosures of nonmonetary transactions, pledges of future revenues by the pledging governments, clarification of certain provisions in Statement 34, as amended, and terminology updates related to Statement 53 and Statement 63 are effective upon issuance. (b) The requirements in paragraphs 11-25 related to leases, PPPs, and SBITAs are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter. (c) The requirements within the scope of Statement 53 are effective for fiscal years beginning after June 15, 20-22, and all reporting after June 15, 2023, and all reporting periods thereafter.
+ACFA adopted paragraphs 26-32 in fiscal years beginning after June 26-32 in fiscal years beginning after June 26-32 in fiscal years beginning the effect of the remaining paragraphs of this statement on ACFA's financial statements.